MayurSMahajan/MayurSMahajan/README.md

 - 👋 Hi, I’m @MayurSMahajan
-- 👀 I’m interested in Web development, App development and WEB3.0
+- 👀 I’m interested in Flutter Development, Backend Development and many more things
-- 🌱 I’m currently learning Flutter Development Architecture and Clean Code
+- 🌱 I’m currently learning Flutter Development Architecture and Clean Code Practices in Flutter
 - 💞️ I’m looking to collaborate on Flutter Development
 - 📫 Find me at https://mayurmahajan.netlify.app/